23 Dimension Reduction

 In the next section, we describe how this last mathematical result can be useful.

-We have established that orthogonal transformations preserve the distance between observations and the total sum of squares.
-We have also established that, while the TSS remains the same, the way this total is distributed across the columns can change.
+We have established that orthogonal transformations preserve both the distances between observations and the total sum of squares (TSS).
+However, while the TSS remains unchanged, the way it is distributed across the columns can vary depending on the transformation.

 angles <- seq(0, -90)